 Every employer making payment of Colorado wages is subject to Colorado wage withholding requirements.
-In general, Colorado wages are any wages that are either paid to an employee who is a Colorado resident or paid to any nonresident employee for services performed in Colorado.
+In general, Colorado wages are any wages that are either paid to a Colorado resident or paid for services performed in Colorado.
 Any employer that is subject to Colorado wage withholding requirements must register with the Colorado Department of Revenue.

-In general, whenever federal wage withholding is required for any Colorado wages, Colorado wage withholding is required as well.
+In general, whenever federal wage withholding is required for any Colorado wages, Colorado wage withholding is required, as well.
 Wages that are exempt from federal wage withholding are generally also exempt from Colorado wage withholding.
 However, several criteria, including the state of residency for the employee, may determine whether Colorado wage withholding is required.

 An employer who is required to withhold Colorado income tax from employees' wages is liable for the required withholding, whether or not the employer actually withholds the tax.
-The Colorado Withholding Worksheet for Employers (DR 1098) prescribes the method for calculating the required amount of withholding.
+Colorado Income Tax Withholding Worksheet for Employers (DR 1098) prescribes the method for calculating the required amount of withholding.
 Employers are required to file returns and remit tax on a quarterly, monthly, or weekly basis, depending on the employer's total annual Colorado wage withholding liability.